clojurewerkz/meltdown/README.md

 (def reactor (mr/create))
 ```

-You can subscribe to events triggered within reactor by using `on`:
+You can subscribe to events triggered within reactor by using
+`clojurewerkz.meltdown.reactor/on`:

 ```clj
 (mr/on reactor ($ "key") (fn [event]